awsdocs/amazon-gamelift-developer-guide/doc_source/reference-awssdk.md

 # GameLift service API reference \(AWS SDK\)<a name="reference-awssdk"></a>

 This topic provides a task\-based list of API operations for use with GameLift managed hosting solutions, including hosting for custom game servers and Realtime Servers\.
-These operations are packaged into the AWS SDK in the `aws.gamelift` namespace\.
-[Download the AWS SDK](https://aws.amazon.com/tools/#SDKs) or [view the Amazon GameLift API reference documentation](https://docs.aws.amazon.com/gamelift/latest/apireference/)\.
+These operations are packaged into the AWS SDK in the `aws.gamelift` namespace\.[Download the AWS SDK](http://aws.amazon.com/developer/tools/#SDKs) or [view the Amazon GameLift API reference documentation](https://docs.aws.amazon.com/gamelift/latest/apireference/Welcome.html)\.

 The API includes two sets of operations for managed game hosting:
 + [Set up and manage GameLift hosting resources](#reference-awssdk-resources)